tthvan/ML-Classifying-Tech-Startups-for-Partnership/README.md

 - Emphasize key technologies that align with potential partners’ needs (such as IoT, AI, or Data Analytics in this case).
 - Make funding stage and financial stability easy to understand.
 - Clarify business model fit (e.g., B2B vs B2C) when approaching corporate partners.
-- Prioritize outreach to corporates within a reasonable geographic radius.
+- Prioritize reaching to corporates within a reasonable geographic radius.

 For companies and SMEs: